coda/packs-sdk/README.md

 The Coda Packs API permits you to make http requests to third-parties via the `Fetcher` objects.
 This is the **only** way to make http requests in a pack, direct use of a a different http client is not permitted.

 All pack formulas including sync formulas have a `Context` object as their 2nd parameter.
-This contet contains a property called `fetcher` that is a `Fetcher` object, exposing a single method, `fetch`.
+This context contains a property called `fetcher` that is a `Fetcher` object, exposing a single method, `fetch`.
 This method allows you to specify common information for an http request, including the http method, url, headers, and body: